Zephiles/TTYD-Practice-Codes/USER_MANUAL.md

 2. **Frame Counter** displays a timer at the bottom-right of the screen.
 This timer is set to run at the current FPS, and therefore will count from 0 to 59 (0 to 49 for EU at 50hz) before reaching one second.
 Unlike the **On-Screen Timer**, this timer will pause during all loads and frames that are skipped and/or not drawn, as there aren't any actual frames during these times.
 When this timer is displayed at the same time as the **On-Screen Timer**, then this timer is placed above the **On-Screen Timer**.

-3. **Mario's Coordinates** displays Mario's coordinates at the bottom-left of the screen.
+3. **Mario's Coordinates** displays Mario's coordinates at the bottom-left of the screen, with the option to display the coordinates in either decimal or hexadecimal.
 If the On-Screen Timer is active, then the position of Mario's Coordinates will be shifted upwards.

 4. **Mario's Speed XZ** displays Mario's speed, based on both the X axis and the Z axis.